Ewalcott/Portfolio-DataAnalyst/README.md

 # Data analyst Portfolio

 ## 👋Hi, I’m Enestazia,
-### Data Technician Skills Bootcamp Graduate
+**Data Technician Skills Bootcamp Graduate**

 <hr style="background-color: #9b59b6; height: 3px; border: none;">

+I learned how to collect, organize, and understand business information.
+During this course, I practiced how to take data and turn them into clear, helpful charts and reports that companies can use to make decisions.

 Driven and aspiring Data Analyst with skills in Excel and SQL.
 I’m building my portfolio to show the projects I created during my Data Analyst course.

 ---